B4-Group/swe_b4/README.md

 * [Unity]

 ## Getting Started
-To get a local copy up and running follow these simple steps.

 ### Prerequisites

 You need a Windows 10 operating system or newer.

 ### Installation

+### Open the Game as executable
- To start the Game, you need to download WinRaR.
+ To start the Game as executable, you need to download WinRaR.
 * [WinRar](https://www.win-rar.com/predownload.html?&L=1)

+to start the Game in Editor, you need to download Unity

- Download the Game`[.rar]`
+ Download the Game `[.rar]`
 *  [PyramidQuest.rar](https://github.com/B4-Group/swe_b4/releases/download/v1.3/PyramidQuest.v1.3.rar)
 1. Open the folder PyrmaidQuest
 2. Click on PyramidQuest